-We define offensive slurs as those words not only abusive or disparaging to protected categories of people, but also sufficiently repugnant to have merited formal lexicographic recognition.
+We define offensive slurs as those words not only abusive or disparaging in reference to protected categories of people, but also sufficiently repugnant to have merited formal lexicographic recognition.

 Words can become more or less offensive just as they can be removed from or added to our source lexica.
-For instance, usage notes in source lexica show that "scaramouch" and "shaker" once had pejorative connotations and might formerly have been classified as offensive, but are no longer regarded as such by authorities.
+Some formerly innocuous words such as "Pepsi" can acquire offensive meanings such as "pepsi".
+Usage notes in source lexica show that "scaramouch" and "shaker" once had pejorative connotations and might formerly have been classified as offensive, but are rehabilitated and no longer regarded as offensive by authorities.
 Conversely, some offensive slurs have been partially reclaimed by their targets, but we found no cases (among over a dozen words in the process of being reclaimed) where lexicographical usage notes overturned tags indicating offensiveness.

-We judged that regional and contextual differences occasionally indicated some versions of a root word were more offensive than others: for instance, the combined testimony of our authorities indicates that the American spelling "graybeard" is less offensive in its regions of use than the Canadian spelling "greybeard", and so only "greybeard" was categorized as an offensive slur, to best reflect its edge-case status.
+We judged that regional and contextual differences occasionally indicated some versions of a root word were more offensive than others.
+For instance, the combined testimony of our authorities indicates that the American spelling "graybeard" is less offensive in its regions of use than the Canadian spelling "greybeard", and so only "greybeard" was categorized as an offensive slur, to best reflect its edge-case status.
 The DC also deleted several words from the school list to create NSWL2020, as necessitated by the categorization process.